 Conversations: the raw conversation data that flows through Planhat is transformed into conversation metrics.
 Keep track of how many conversations are taking place and what type of conversations are taking place over a set time period.

-The conversation metrics that are available are conversation types.
-I have listed the conversation types and where the data for each comes from below:
+The conversation metrics that are available are related to different conversation types.
+Listed below are different conversation types and where the data for each comes from below:

 - Chat: these are Intercom chats.